 Rat Snakes

-Rat snakes are medium to large snakes part of the snake family Colubridae.
+Rat snakes are medium-sized (three to five feet long) and are found throughout the Southeast, East and Midwest of the United States.
 They kill their prey through constriction, making them no threat to humans.
-Rat snakes come in various colors and patterns but usually have a dark body with a lighter chin and underbelly.
-Typically, their heads are noticeably larger than their bodies.
-Keep in mind that rat snakes are very versatile and can swim and climb, so you may see them in ponds, lakes, bodies of water, and even trees.
+The various species have different colors and patterns but usually have dark bodies with lighter chins and underbellies.
+Their heads are generally large proportionate to their bodies.
+Rat snakes are very versatile and can swim and climb, so you may see them in ponds, lakes, and even trees.

 Kingsnakes